Flynn's taxonomy

 Flynn's taxonomy is a classification of computer architectures, proposed by Michael J. Flynn in 1966 and extended in 1972.
-The classification system has stuck, and it has been used as a tool in design of modern processors and their functionalities.
+The classification system has stuck, and it has been used as a tool in the design of modern processors and their functionalities.
 Since the rise of multiprocessing central processing units (CPUs), a multiprogramming context has evolved as an extension of the classification system.
 Vector processing, covered by Duncan's taxonomy, is missing from Flynn's work because the Cray-1 was released in 1977: Flynn's second paper was published in 1972.

 Classifications

 The four initial classifications defined by Flynn are based upon the number of concurrent instruction (or control) streams and data streams available in the architecture.
-Flynn later defined three additional sub-categories of SIMD in 1972.
+Flynn defined three additional sub-categories of SIMD in 1972.

 Single instruction stream, single data stream (SISD)

 A sequential computer which exploits no parallelism in either the instruction or data streams.
 Single control unit (CU) fetches a single instruction stream (IS) from memory.
 The CU then generates appropriate control signals to direct a single processing element (PE) to operate on a single data stream (DS) i.e., one operation at a time.

-Examples of SISD architectures are the traditional uniprocessor machines like older personal computers (PCs) (by 2010, many PCs had multiple cores) and mainframe computers.
+Examples of SISD architectures are the traditional uniprocessor machines such as older personal computers (PCs) (by 2010, many PCs had multiple cores) and older mainframe computers.